stratusadv/dandy/docs/tutorials/maps.md

-# LLM Map
+# Map

 ## Making Decisions

-Making choices and decisions is a core part of any intelligence system and we wanted to make that as easy as possible.
+Making choices and decisions is a core part of any intelligence system, and we wanted to make that as easy as possible.
-The `LlmMap` can be used to make decisions or navigate choices with minimal configuration or code.
+The `Map` can be used to make decisions or navigate choices with minimal configuration or code.

-## Basic LLM Map
+## Basic Map

-Here is a simple example of how to create a map using the `BaseLlmMap` that returns the family of an animal.
+Here is a simple example of how to create a `Map` that returns the family of an animal.
-Maps always return a list of values and this can be controlled by the `choice_count` argument which defaults to 1.
+Maps always return a list of values, and this can be controlled by the `choice_count` argument which defaults to 1.

 ```python exec="True" source="above" source="material-block" session="map"
 from dandy import Map